Auto-Rig

 Changing the Rest Pose

-Optionally, the rest pose can be changed.
+The rest pose of the rig can be changed, for various reasons.
 For example, when exporting to Unreal Engine, it’s best to set the character in A-Pose.

 Set Pose